Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Karl Lagerfeld

-The truth is that fashion is not just about style tips, textures, colors and seasonal trends.
+The truth is that fashion isn't just about style tips, textures, colors, and seasonal trends.

 Fashion , understood in its broadest sense, is a true way of being : not just simple aesthetic canons.

-Rather, we are talking about real behavioral canons that change, renew themselves and transform themselves at a more or less rapid pace.
+Rather, we are talking about actual behavioral canons that change, renew themselves, and transform at a more or less rapid pace.

-And it is in that change that Lagerfeld talks about that the theme of eco-sustainability in fashion occupies a prominent position.
+And it is in that change that Lagerfeld speaks of that the theme of eco-sustainability in fashion occupies a prominent position.

 As a result of a newfound sensitivity towards life , towards humanity and towards the environment, sustainability is a particularly sensitive topic for ready-to-wear designers .

-Analyzing the collections of fashion houses such as Prada, Gucci and Dolce&Gabbana (just to name a few), a clear desire to opt for raw materials capable of minimizing waste and reducing environmental impact emerges.
+Analyzing the collections of fashion houses such as Prada, Gucci, and Dolce&Gabbana (to name just a few), a clear desire to opt for raw materials that minimize waste and reduce environmental impact emerges.

 Let's find out more.